Access Denied

 Recipe 8: High-Protein Smoothie Bowl (295 calories)

-Why it works: Smoothies can be sugar bombs, but this version uses protein powder, Greek yogurt, and minimal fruit to create a thick, spoonable bowl with 30g protein.
-The thickness helps you eat slowly, improving satiety.
+Why it works: Smoothies can be higher in sugar than expected, but this version uses protein powder, Greek yogurt, and a modest amount of fruit to create a thick, spoonable bowl with 30g protein.
+The thickness helps you eat slowly, which may improve satiety.

-Ingredients: - 1 scoop vanilla or unflavored protein powder (20-25g protein) - ½ cup plain Greek yogurt - ½ cup frozen berries - ½ cup frozen cauliflower (trust me—you won't taste it, adds creaminess and volume) - ½ cup unsweetened almond milk - 1 tablespoon almond butter - Handful of spinach (optional—invisible in the smoothie) - Ice cubes if needed for thickness Toppings: - 1 tablespoon chia seeds - 2 tablespoons granola (measured carefully) - Fresh berries - Unsweetened coconut flakes
+Ingredients: - 1 scoop vanilla or unflavored protein powder (20-25g protein) - ½ cup plain Greek yogurt - ½ cup frozen berries - ½ cup frozen cauliflower (you likely won’t taste it; it adds creaminess and volume) - ½ cup unsweetened almond milk - 1 tablespoon almond butter - Handful of spinach (optional—invisible in the smoothie) - Ice cubes if needed for thickness Toppings: - 1 tablespoon chia seeds - 2 tablespoons granola (measured carefully) - Fresh berries - Unsweetened coconut flakes

 Instructions: 1.
 Add almond milk to blender first (prevents sticking).
 2. Add frozen berries, cauliflower, Greek yogurt, protein powder, almond butter, and spinach if using.
 3. Blend on high until completely smooth.
 The mixture should be thick—thicker than a drinkable smoothie.
 4. If too thin, add more frozen fruit or ice.
 If too thick, add a splash more milk.
 5. Pour into a bowl and add toppings.
 6. Eat with a spoon.